tagae/dotfiles/README.md

 This will add the file to the git repository, and place the corresponding symlink in your home directory.

+You can safely import dotfiles even if your `~/.dotfile` repository has uncommitted changes, since the command `dotfiles-import` stashes away those changes before doing its job, and restores the changes once finished.

 Platfrom-Specific Dotfiles
 --------------------------